elkanatovey/dataLink_relay/README.md

 **Note:** MTLS secures the data connection (step 6) end-to-end, so the relay only ever sees ciphertext.
 The control messages with the relay are plaintext by default, but the routing metadata (client/server IDs) can optionally be **sealed to the relay's public key** so on-path observers cannot see who is connecting to whom (the relay still reads it in order to route).
 See [`WithRelayKey`](docs/DOCUMENTATION.md).

+The server's long-lived registration connection to the relay can additionally be moved onto an **mTLS control endpoint**, which encrypts it and lets the relay verify that a server is entitled to the id it registers.
+See [`WithRelayControlTLS`](docs/DOCUMENTATION.md).

 ## Requirements
 Go 1.23 or newer.